WheeledCord/tbwm/README.md

 - libxcb, xcb-icccm (for XWayland)
 (tho you should also get foot)

-then run make
+then run install.sh

-run with ./tbwm
+then ./tbwm

 configuration is done via ~/.config/tbwm/config.scm